 4. Contact your representatives to update legislation

-Disprove negative stereotypes by joining our #HackerStories project:
+Disprove negative stereotypes by participating in our #HackerStories project!

 2. Conclude the video with "Join me in supporting Hacking is NOT a Crime by uploading a personal video like this one to YouTube".

-3. After uploading your video to YouTube, be sure to update the title to "#HackerStories:" followed by your real name or handle.
+3. After uploading your video to YouTube, be sure to update the title to "#HackerStories:" followed by your real name or pseudonym.